 Entry to the premises will be refused to any person who appears to be drunk, acting in a threatening manner or is violent.
 Entry to the premises will be refused to anyone convicted by the police of an offence of drunkenness, violence or threatening behaviour, or the use or distribution of illegal substances.

-You are not allowed to bring more than 100ml of any liquid into the event areas.
-This includes sun cream.
+You are not allowed to bring more than 100ml of any liquid (including sun cream) into the event areas, except water, up to 500ml, is allowed in sealed bottles.

 Baby food/milk is at the discretion of the security on The Family Gate at Gate A.